Gillibrand reasserts feminist mantle hoping for 2020 bump

 WASHINGTON (AP) — Democratic presidential candidate Kirsten Gillibrand is trying to reassert her feminist credentials this week, seizing on high-profile moments to revive a campaign that has languished in the polls.

-The New York senator defended her lead role in pushing for the resignation last year of former Minnesota Sen. Al Franken after another 2020 Democratic presidential hopeful, Mayor Pete Buttigieg of South Bend, Indiana, suggested the incident hurt Democrats and was a mistake the GOP wouldn’t make.
+The New York senator defended her lead role in pushing for the resignation last year of former Minnesota Sen. Al Franken after another 2020 Democratic presidential hopeful, Mayor Pete Buttigieg of South Bend, Indiana, suggested the episode had hurt Democrats and was a move the GOP wouldn’t make.

 Gillibrand’s latest comments follow a Fox News Channel town hall Sunday when she caused an online stir by saying, “We want women to have a seat at the table.”
-Fox moderator Chris Wallace interjected, “What about men,” and she shot back, “They’re already there.
+Fox moderator Chris Wallace interjected, “What about men?” and she shot back, “They’re already there.
 Do you not know?”

-Gillibrand hopes such encounters generate enough momentum to jumpstart a presidential bid overshadowed by candidates who entered the race with less experience and far lower public profiles than her, but have so far generated far more buzz — including Buttigieg.
+Gillibrand hopes such encounters generate enough momentum to jump-start a presidential bid overshadowed by candidates who entered the race with less experience and far lower public profiles but have so far generated far more buzz — including Buttigieg.
 Her vocal defense of women’s rights comes as she remains one of the most vocal Democratic presidential candidates denouncing far-reaching abortion restrictions recently approved by Republican-controlled state legislatures.

 “Eight credible allegations of sexual harassment, two since he was elected senator, and one from a congressional staffer.
-That is not too high a standard, regardless of how the Republican party handles this behavior, and worse,” Gillibrand said Monday, after Buttigieg said of Franken on MSNBC: “I think the way we basically held him to a higher standard than the GOP does their people has been used against us.”
+That is not too high a standard, regardless of how the Republican Party handles this behavior, and worse,” Gillibrand said Monday, after Buttigieg said of Franken on MSNBC: “I think the way we basically held him to a higher standard than the GOP does their people has been used against us.”

 When pressed by host Chris Matthews, Buttigieg added: “I would not have applied that pressure at that time before we knew more,” though he also said, “I think it is not a bad thing that we hold ourselves to a higher standard.”